ninchkn78/Data/PLAN.md

 out the comprehensiveness of the test with the feasibility of verifying than for the first question.

 ### What kind of errors might you expect to encounter based on the questions or in the dataset?
+1. For question 1, either or both genders is missing
-1. For the second question, no names in the dataset begin with the given letter.
+2. For the second question, no names in the dataset begin with the given letter.
 ### How would you detect those errors and what would a reasonable "answer" be in such cases?
+1. Can detect the error if reached the end of file and haven't found a name for both genders
-1. Can detect the error if the name counter for is 0.
+2. Can detect the error if the name counter for is 0.
 Could output something that said that no names were found for that year.
 ### How would your algorithm and testing need to change (if at all) to handle multiple files (i.e., a range of years)?

-For the second question, the meat of the algorithm wouldn't change, but instead of outputting after reaching the end of file, I would loop through the range of years and then output after exiting the loop.
+The meat of the algorithm wouldn't change, but instead of outputting after reaching the end of file, I would loop through the range of years and then output after exiting the loop.

+//across the years or for each year

+scan things into a list
+can have a different method to use the original one and loop it have variables that represent which index